rpowis/frontend-pairing-test/README.md

 4. On submit, display the comment above the form using Javascript, and stay on the page, with the inputs cleared, so multiple comments can be added in this way.
    If there is time, add client-side validation to prevent submission if any field is empty; or ask the interviewee how they would approach this.

-## Skills Demonstrated
+## Expect to see

 1. Html, accessibility, form creation and sending to the server.
-2. CSS knowledge.
-3. Responsive design knowledge
-4. JavaScript knowledge

-## Expect to see

-1.
     - A form with a legend, fieldset, labels.
     - Labels named with the `for` attribute.
     - `name` attributes for the inputs and submit.
     - An understanding of where this form is going, `action` and `method` attributes.

-2.
+2. CSS knowledge.
     - A demonstration of the understanding of CSS.
     - Separation of concerns by placing the CSS in a separate file.

-3.
+3. Responsive design knowledge
     - An understanding of mobile first.
     - An understanding of `small`, `medium` and `large` device sizes.
     - An understanding of responsive design.

-4.
+4. JavaScript knowledge
     - Separation of concerns by placing the JavaScript in a separate file.
     - Demonstration of namespacing JavaScript.
     - Knowledge of `events`.